vwala/docs/content/merchant/paying-commission.md

 ## PayPal advanced setup

-Overview:
+Summary:

-- You must have a PayPal business account.
+1. You must have a PayPal business account
-- The PayPal account must have `PayPal PayOuts` enabled.
+1. The PayPal account must have `PayPal PayOuts` enabled
-- You must create a PayPal REST API app.
+1. You must then create a `PayPal REST API application`.
+This allows 3rd party apps like vwa.la, to send payments on your behalf.
-- You must then authorise vwa.la to use this application, by sharing the app's REST API client id and secret (via `my account > store settings > payments`). vwa.la will then securely store this information and use it to make payments to influencers on your behalf (only as requested).
+1. You must then authorise vwa.la to use the `PayPal REST API application`, by copying the `PayPal REST API application`'s credential (client id and secret) and pasting them into your vwa.la PayPal setup form (via `my account > store settings > payments`). vwa.la will then securely store this information and use it to make payments to influencers on your behalf (only as requested)

-#### PayPal business account setup
+#### Step 1: PayPal business account setup

+If your PayPal account is not a business account, you must:

-This can be done by logging into your [PayPal account](https://www.paypal.com) (or creating one).
-You will need to link and verify a bank account as well as specify your business number for tax purposes.
+- Log into your [PayPal account](https://www.paypal.com) and;
+- Upgrade it to a business account.
+This step will require you to link and verify your bank account as well as specify your business number for tax purposes.

-#### Enable `PayPal PayOuts`
+#### Step 2: Enable `PayPal PayOuts`

 - Go to https://developer.paypal.com/developer/accountStatus/
 - Ensure that `PayOuts` is enabled (a green tick in both the sandbox and live columns of the table below).